 Cyber is an emotive issue.
 That comes through loud and clear in the language our interviewees used.
 Those CEOs who had endured an attack recalled it as being "intrusive," something that caused people to "panic" and 'run around like headless chickens'.
 The CEOs described themselves as reacting "instinctively" and with their "gut".
 A serious cyberattack is the ultimate corporate crisis: it occurs unexpectedly, creates high levels of uncertainty, and can threaten the very survival of an organisation.
 But a serious cyberattack differs from other crises.
 Unlike, for example, a pandemic, an attack is malicious.
 It feels personal to be attacked, yet enterprises do not know who is behind it.
-Introduction 6 - They happen fast and are global the damage can be done within half an hour, crossing borders and jurisdictions, and affecting global operations. - They lack visibility the theft of a machine from the factory floor is obvious immediately; manipulating the software that runs it might not be. - They are dynamic sometimes it's an offensivedefensive grapple, involving negotiation and game theory-esque like speculation about the adversary's next move. - The predominant feeling is loss of control.
+They happen fast and are global - the damage can be done within half an hour, crossing borders and jurisdictions, and affecting global operations.
+They lack visibility - the theft of a machine from the factory floor is obvious immediately; manipulating the software that runs it might not be.
+They are dynamic - sometimes it's an offensivedefensive grapple, involving negotiation and game theory-esque like speculation about the adversary's next move.
+The predominant feeling is loss of control.
 And yet the CEO has to be a reassuring presence for all stakeholders.
-1) The CEO Report: Embracing the Paradoxes of Leadership and the Power of Doubt, Saïd Business School, University of Oxford, 2015 Four mindsets every CEO should adopt 1.
+Introduction 6 Introduction 7 Four mindsets every CEO should adopt 1.
 Be co-responsible, not just accountable